Ceremony Output Summary

 What each file is for

-When docs or tools refer to retaining proofs.json, they usually mean the top-level aggregated file.
-Keep it safe.
+Keep the relevant proofs.json file safe.
 You need it later if you want to reshare to a new operator set or update the owner nonce in key shares.

 Example proofs.json structure: